michalmichael67/Final_project/README.md

 We used sklearn.modle_selection library to split our data into testing and training set.
 And we used Oversampling and Undersampling models to reduce slight imbalance in the initial up/down.

 #### Machine Learning Model Choice
 We used classification model to predict the directionality of the index.
 The model is less precise than linear Regression model but it would provide the general indication of the up/down trend for the Index Close price.
-With in the five models we tried, OVersampling & Undersampling provided the highest precision, accuracy and f1 score.
+Within the five models we tried, Oversampling & Undersampling provided the highest precision, accuracy and f1 score.

 ### Visualization
 To visualize the data we used a combination of exploratory data analysis before performing logistic regression and then created more visualizations after the fact.
 In this process we used: